 Blue zone longevity is well researched in five areas of the world.
-Could you create a similar environment where you live and hope to live to a ripe old age with all your marbles and joints intact?
+Could you create a similar environment where you live?
+And hope to continue to a ripe old age with all your marbles and joints intact.

 Family and, in general, a connectedness to the community are important to these folk.

 This page was created in December, 2019.

 A group of researchers have identified five areas in the world that they named blue zones, where folk regularly live to a strong, vibrant one-hundred years old.
 What did these people have in common, and how could you create that environment in your community?

 In most of the world, roughly one person in 10,000 lives to a hundred years old; but in the blue zones ten times as many centenarians are to be found.